ernstki/flask-restless-demo-api/README.md

    launch the Flask web application:

     ```
-    # on Windows, do 'set FLASK_APP=demoapi\demoapi.py' (note the backslash)
+    # for Windows Command Prompt, do 'set FLASK_APP=demoapi\demoapi.py'
     export FLASK_APP=demoapi/demoapi.py
+    export FLASK_DEBUG=1  # for template auto-reloading
     flask initdb
     flask run             # defaults to http://127.0.0.1:5000
     ```

-    If you install [autoenv] on a Unix system (OS X / macOS is Unix), you don't have to set `FLASK_APP`, it's done for you automatically when you enter the directory.
+    If you install [autoenv] on a Unix system (that includes macOS), you don't have to set `FLASK_APP` or `FLASK_DEBUG`; that's done for you automatically when you enter the directory.

     If you're running the Flask application within a VirtualBox VM, you'll want to be sure that the app runs on 0.0.0.0, so that the VirtualBox port